AnthonyMaggio41/Procedural-Terrain-Unity-3D/README.md

 1. Drag the `TerrainGenerator` script onto a game object in your Unity scene.
 2. In the inspector, modify the script parameters to customize the terrain.
-3. Press the "Generate" button to create the terrain.
+3. Press the "Play" button to create the terrain.

 ## Script Parameters